-The 2016 Burton Malavita has the same general ride as the 15 but a few minor to mid level upgrades.
+The 2016-2018 Burton Malavita has the same general ride as the 15 but a few minor to mid-level upgrades.

-- The new ankle strap is much more thin and it’s got a really good feel to it.
+- The new ankle strap is much thinner and it’s got a really good feel to it.
 It’s got the same asymmetrical style to it as the old Malavita ankle strap but with the same material as the Genesis Ankle strap.
 It really fits around the boot well.

 - There is a new toe strap that didn’t work very well with the demo model because the rubber was too stiff but the production models are much better and really conform around your toe.
 It’s a little better than the old toe straps but it doesn’t really do as much feel wise as the ankle strap does.